 It’s normal to have times when sex isn’t the most important thing on your mind.
 Stress, financial worries, disruptions to your routine, illness, or relationship problems can decrease desire and affect erectile function.

 But ED is more than just not being in the mood or not having an erection.
-Men can get an erection and still suffer from erectile dysfunction.
-ED is more about the inability to get and maintain an erection that’s strong enough to have a satisfactory sex life.
-Satisfaction is the key word in that definition (Sooriyamoorthy, 2021).
+People can get an erection and still suffer from erectile dysfunction.
+ED is more about the inability to get and maintain an erection strong enough to have a satisfactory sex life (satisfactory being the key word) (Sooriyamoorthy, 2022).